SarvarKh/ofn-wiki/Angular-and-OFN.md

 ```

 #### The Cart
-The cart is an elegant but counter-intuitive bit of code.
+The cart is an elegant but counter-intuitive bit of code and requires some explanation.
 The various components are:

 ```coffeescript
 Darkswarm.factory 'CurrentOrder', (currentOrder) ->